Mo Agoro: Playing career

 In the 2022 League One season Agoro was the division's top try scorer with 28 tries.
 He was one of three players nominated for the League One Player of the Year award but lost out to teammate Jack Miller.

+Oldham RLFC (rejoin)

+On 27 September 2023 he re-joined Oldham.

+Hunslet (rejoin)

+On 24 September 2025 Agoro re-signed for Hunslet.